chatwoot/docs/docs/user-guide/features/notifications.md

 </div> -->

-User can directly Copy the Token and paste it in the [code](https://www.chatwoot.com/developers/api/).
+Users can directly Copy the Token and paste it into the [code](https://www.chatwoot.com/developers/api/).